Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Singleness of purpose is one of the chief essentials for success in life, no matter what may be one's aim."
+> "Happiness is a choice, not a result.
+Nothing will make you happy until you choose to be happy."
-> — **John D. Rockefeller**
+> — **Ralph Marston**

 ---